-- is concerned with the way these forces affect the kinds of media and communications available in society; - it focuses on the ways media behave and operate; - it explores the kinds of content these forces produce in the media; - it considers the implications of these factors for culture, politics and society as a whole.
+- It concernes with the way, how the kinds of media and communications are available in society; - Media economics it focuses on the ways, how media behave and operate; - it explores which kinds of content is produced in the media; - It answers the question, how can media influence culture, politics and society as a whole.

-Whitin the study of media economics...
+Within the study of media economics...

-...there are tree different traditions evident:
+- ...there are tree different traditions evident:

-A theoretical tradition
+- A theoretical tradition

-An applied tradition
+- An applied tradition

-A critical tradition.
+- A critical tradition.